gcastro-vish/llm-fake-news-detector/README.md

 # Fake News Detector
-An API that uses a Large Language Model (GPT) to detect fake news from a given article.
+An simple API that uses a Large Language Model (GPT) to detect fake news from a given article.
+This project was created using `fastapi` and `openai` libraries.

 ## Set-up Tutorial
 To set up and run the Fake News Detector API, follow these steps: